-Are you looking for cheap skiing in Europe?
-We’ve found Gudauri Ski Resort to be the cheapest ski resort in the world, so let us tell you how you can have an awesome and cheap skiing holiday in Europe!
+Are you looking for a one of the best ski resorts in Europe?
+We’ve found Gudauri Ski Resort which has to be the cheapest ski resort in the world!

-Skiing in Gudauri Ski Resort is so cheap, you’ll find in this post how we paid the foll0wing:
+Gudauri Ski Resort is so cheap, you’ll find in this post how we paid the following:

-→ £50 a day for a decent apartment next to the main ski lift
+→ £50 (approx AU$95) a day for a decent apartment next to the main ski lift

 Doesn’t get much better right?!

-If you’re thinking of heading to the cheap Gudauri Ski Resort in Georgia (the country), here’s a review from both myself (as someone who has never skied before) and from Steve (who’s skied about 10 times in places like Bulgaria and some of Australia’s ski resorts as well).
+If you’re thinking of heading to the cheap Gudauri Ski Resort in Georgia (the country), here’s a review as someone who has NEVER skied before and from Steve who’s skied in places like Bulgaria and some ski resorts in Australia.